OSLO: On-the-Sphere Learning for Omnidirectional images and its application to 360-degree image compression: Introduction

-We finally illustrate the benefits of the proposed spherical framework, by extending a well-known, learning-based, 2D image compression architecture \cite{balle_variational_2018} onto the sphere.
-More precisely, we redesign a complete architecture directly on the sphere using all the elementary modules proposed in our OSLO solution.
-We then compare the compression performance of such an architecture with the initial architecture from \cite{balle_variational_2018}, when applied to ERP images.
-The results show that our approach leads to significant compression gain with 13.7\% of bit rate saving.
+We finally illustrate the benefits of the proposed spherical framework, by extending two well-known, learning-based, 2D image compression architectures \cite{balle_end--end_2017,balle_variational_2018} onto the sphere.
+More precisely, we transform these two complete architectures directly on the sphere using all the elementary modules proposed in our OSLO solution.
+We then compare the compression performance of such architectures with the initial architectures from \cite{balle_end--end_2017,balle_variational_2018}, when applied to ERP images.
+The results show that our approach leads to significant compression gain with -18.3\% and -13.7\% of bit rate saving for the two architectures considered.
 Moreover, in the reconstructed images, the high frequency details are preserved at high bitrates, showing the benefits of the filter expressiveness.
 All this demonstrates the efficiency of the proposed convolution and CNN modules, and their potential impact for the extension of any architecture (performing any processing task) on the sphere.

 The rest of the paper is organized as follows.
-Section \ref{sec:sota} explains in details the challenges in designing a spherical CNN, and notably the difficulty to construct filters that satisfy all necessary properties for a CNN to be both efficient and tractable.
+Section \ref{sec:sota} explains in detail the challenges in designing a spherical CNN, and notably the difficulty to construct filters that satisfy all necessary properties for a CNN to be both efficient and tractable.
 We then present in Section \ref{sec:spherical_conv} our proposed 'On the Sphere Learning for Omnidirectional' (OSLO) framework and describe an efficient implementation.
 In Section \ref{sec:architecture}, we present an application of this new framework to omnidirectional image compression, and validate the benefit of our solution via extensive experiments.